 What kind of videos or topics can’t be monetized on YouTube?

-YouTube’s advertiser-friendly content guidelines is the go-to resource for creators to learn what not to do if they want to maximize their channel’s ability to generate revenue.
+YouTube’s advertiser-friendly content guidelines are the go-to resource for creators to learn what not to do if they want to maximize their channel’s ability to generate revenue.
 Below are some of the topics that can’t be monetized:

 - Sexual or graphic adult content.